 Created in the 2017 Tax Cuts and Jobs Act, Opportunity Zones are designed to drive long-term capital into low-income communities across the nation, using tax incentives to encourage private investment into designated census tracts through privately- or publicly-managed investment funds.
 In early 2018, governors nominated Opportunity Zones in each state.
 By June, Treasury had approved Opportunity Zones in all 50 states, five territories, and Washington, D.C.
 Learn more.

-The Opportunity360 team created the tool below to help states and others interested in opportunity zone eligibility to determine which tracts in their state or region are eligible and how eligible tracts relate to other federal programs and designations.
+The Opportunity360 team created the Opportunity Zone Explorer below to help those interested in opportunity zones to determine which tracts in their state or region have been designated and how they relate to other federal programs and designations.
 In addition, users can filter tracts using the Opportunity360 Outcome Indices to see how people living in these tracts are faring across our five outcome dimensions and explore tracts that were eligible but not designated by the states as Opportunity Zones.

-- Mouse over a tract on the map to view additional details about the eligibility and a link to an Opportunity360 Measurement Report providing details about the conditions in that tract.
+- Mouse over a tract to view additional details and a link to a 25 page Opportunity360 Measurement Report providing details about the tract

 This tool is maintained by the Opportunity360 team, and new features and data is updated annually.
 The data was last updated in April 2020.

 Support for this tool was generously provided by The Kresge Foundation.